Need to Know About Hanging Lake in Glenwood Canyon

 If heading west on I-70, you must take the Grizzly Creek exit 121 and then head back east on I-70 to Hanging Lake exit 125.

-• Leave your pets at home.
-Dogs are not allowed on the trail, at the lake, nor are they allowed to be left in vehicles at the trailhead.
+• Please leave your pets at home.
+Dogs are not allowed on the trail or at the lake, nor are they allowed in vehicles at the trailhead.

 • No off-trail hiking or shortcuts to the lake.